 No Person shall make any false, inaccurate, or misleading oral or written statement in any application, record, report, plan, or statement that the Person submits, or is required to submit, to the DOR or the Board pursuant to 503 CMR 2.00 or to any order issued by the Board or the DOR.

 Any application, record, report, plan, or statement that any Person is required to submit to the Board or DOR shall be submitted within the time period prescribed in M.G.L. c.
 21J, 503 CMR 2.00 or any order issued by the Board, unless otherwise specified by the Board.
-Timely receipt of documents shall be evidenced by a date stamp of the Board.
-Electronic date stamps assigned by DOR computer systems for documents submitted electronically shall be valid.
-The date evidenced by the date stamp shall control unless the Applicant contests the date by presenting proof of filing or submission by a receipt from Registered or Certified postage prepaid United States mail, properly addressed, or by a receipt from a regionally recognized overnight carrier.
-Filings or submissions may also be personally delivered to the addressee with an additional return copy to be date stamped for proof of filing or submission.
+Timely receipt of documents shall be evidenced by a date stamp of DOR includingelectronic date stamps

-Any application, record, report, plan, or statement that any Person is required to submit to the Board or DOR shall be sent to the addressee designated by the Board.
-To obtain information on designated addressees and general information on the M.G.L. c.
-21J program, see the Underground Storage Tank Program at www.mass.gov/ust.
+Unless otherwise specified, any application, record, report, plan, or statement required by the Board or DOR shall be sent electronically.
+To obtain information on electronic submissions and general information on the M.G.L. c.
+21J program, see the Underground Storage Tank Program

+[Section deleted in prior revisions.]

-revisions.Accurate and Complete Record Keeping; Assignment of Claims.
+Accurate and Complete Record Keeping; Assignment of Claims.

-A Claimant shall keep all records relating to any Claim for at least four years from the date on which the Claim submittal was reimbursed or otherwise finalized of by action of the Board.
-Upon the written request of the Board or DOR, these records shall be made available to the Board or DOR, at a location in the Commonwealth designated by the Board or DOR.available
+A Claimant shall keep all records relating to any Claim for a minimum of four years from the date on which the Claim submittal was reimbursed or until the final action of the Board and all rights to appeal have been exhausted.
+Upon the written request of the Board or DOR, these records shall be made available to the Board or DOR, at a location in the Commonwealth designated by the Board or DOR.
+The Board or DOR is permitted to investigate submissions based on available records beyond the four-year limitation period.

 No Person shall make any false or misleading statement in any record, report, plan, file,